mbadolato/iTerm2-Color-Schemes/README.md

 The themes Solarized Dark and Solarized Light come from the official [Solarized web site](http://ethanschoonover.com/solarized)

-The theme Obsidian was on my hard drive and I don't recall where it came from.
-If anyone knows, ping me and I'll link back to the author.
+The themes Obsidian and Spacedust were on my hard drive and I don't recall where they came from.
+If anyone knows, ping me and I'll link back to the authors.

 The theme Mathias was created by [mathiasbynens](https://github.com/mathiasbynens/dotfiles)